Balconies for the Country House: A Classification

 A typical balcony in the United States.

-In Italy, balconies are the decorations of buildings, and each one is unique.
-Their advantage is not in the width, but in their unusual shape: hollow, rounded, curved, asymmetrical, framed with openwork wrought iron, stucco, with columns or balustrades, and necessarily buried in the greenery.
+In Italy, balconies are ornaments for a building, and each one is unique.
+Their merit lies not in width but in their unusual shapes: recessed, rounded, curved, or asymmetrical, framed with openwork wrought iron, stucco, columns, or balustrades — and always buried in greenery.

 Italian balcony